bisand/IoTServer/README.md

 # Grafana
 You will be able to run a simple TIG (Telegraf, InfluxDB, Grafana) stack in a docker environment.
+I assume you are running on a unix like system.

 1. Install Docker (https://www.docker.com/)
 2. Install Git (https://git-scm.com/)